What is an accessible toilet

 The purpose of an accessible toilet should be to enable disabled people to gain prompt access to facilities that might be different from regular toilets in terms of the available space, layout, equipment, flooring or lighting.

 The National Key Scheme (NKS), previously referred to as RADAR keys, offer disabled people independent access to locked public accessible toilets around the country.
 Toilets fitted with National Key Scheme (NKS) locks can be found in shopping centres, pubs, cafés, department stores, bus and train stations and many other places.

 Where can I purchase an NKS?

-You can buy from Disability Rights UK either over the phone or through their website.
-Additionally, most local authorities have one-stop-shops or local charities that you can get them from.
-You will need to provide proof of your disability when buying one.
-Here is a list of locations you can purchase an NKS key:
+You can buy from Disability Rights UK through their website.
+Keys cost £6, or £5 if you are eligible for VAT Relief.
+Additionally, some local authorities have one-stop-shops or local charities that you can get them from.
+You may need to provide proof of your disability when buying one.
+Here is a list of locations you can purchase a NKS key:

 The keys are available over the counter from Council Contact Centres.
 Proof of disability has to be given.
 Search for Scottish Borders Council Contact Centres.

 Keys can be purchased from the Grapevine service for £3 each or posted out to you for £3.50.
 To collect a Radar Key from Grapevine you need to make sure that you arrange a pick-up time in advance from their offices to ensure that someone is available.
 Location: Norton Park, 57 Albion Road, Edinburgh, EH7 5QY.

 You can collect an application form from your local One Stop Shop.
 If you are eligible, your first key will be provided free of charge.